Practice Areas

 Health insurance and government health programs are expensive for providers and insurers.
 Whether a private company, state government, or the federal government is reimbursing health care providers for services, they are keenly aware of costs and profit.
 They are hyper-vigilant regarding who uses the insurance or health care program, like Medicare or Medicaid, and when.
 If the payor notices something is wrong with their invoices and reimbursements, they will investigate to determine if health care fraud is the cause.
 Medicaid fraud and Medicare fraud are all too common, and states and the federal government are concerned with finding and prosecuting the perpetrators.

 If you are accused of committing health care fraud, you may face criminal charges.
 You should contact an Ohio health care fraud lawyer as soon as possible to discuss your legal rights and options.
-You can reach our experienced fraud defense lawyers at Luftman, Heck & Associates by calling (513) 338-1890 or through our online form.
+You can reach our experienced Cincinnati fraud defense lawyers at Luftman, Heck & Associates by calling (513) 338-1890 or through our online form.

-Ohio Health Care Fraud Law
+Ohio Laws for Health Care Fraud

 Medicaid is a joint health care program between the federal government and each state.
 The purpose of Medicaid is to ensure certain low-income individuals and people with disabilities can receive medical services.
 As of 2017, Medicaid provides health insurance to approximately 74 million people in the U.S. Medicaid is not the same as Medicare, which is a federal health insurance program for individuals who are 65 years and older and certain younger individuals with disabilities.